Martin-Bohring/PowerfulTestingStrategies/slides/index.md

 ### Powerful testing strategies

-- Testing software is a challenge for everybody
+- Testing software is still a challenge
 - Automatic testing even more so
 - How can we be confident about the quality of our software?
 - How can we ensure the long time quality of software?
-- There are different types of tests with different goals
+- There are different views on testing with different goals
 - There are different approaches to testing
-- There a lots of tools for testing
+- There are lots of tools for testing

 ***

 - data-background: images/Blackboard.jpg

-### The types of test we will look into
+### Different views on testing

+- Developers view on testing
+- Testers view on testing
+- Standards view on testing (ISO IEC 90003)
+- Agile view on testing
+- Modern view on testing

+***

+- data-background: images/Blackboard.jpg

+### Standards views on testing

+- Unit tests
 - Integration tests
-- Unit tests
+- System tests
-- Performance tests
+- Acceptance tests

 ***

+- data-background: images/Blackboard.jpg

+### What are unit tests?

+- Unit tests obviously tests units of software
+- But what is a unit of software?
+- Everybody knows the units of mass (ton, kg, etc.)
+- but nobody has an exact definition of a software unit

+***

+- data-background: images/Blackboard.jpg

 ### What are integration tests?